 How to Comply With California Sick Leave Laws

 The best way to comply with California sick leave laws is to follow the State of California guidelines.
-You can then use scheduling software like Homebase to set and keep track of your PTO policies and manage all your time off requests, both paid and unpaid, all in one place.
-Click here to get started for free.
+You can then use HR and scheduling software like Zenefits to set and keep track of your PTO policies and manage all your time off requests, both paid and unpaid, all in one place.

 California Sick Leave Policy Considerations